dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 from lib.semivariograms import spherical_semivariogram
 ```

 The `spherical_semivariogram` function is an implementation of a 2D anisotropic spherical semivariogram taking as arguments the coordinates of lag vectors and the semivariogram's semi-major & semi-minor ranges, azimuth, sill and nugget.
-It returns the corresponding semivariance for the lags between the points in both sets of inputs.
+It returns the corresponding semivariance for the lags defined by the lag vectors and taking in to account the lag vectors' orientations.
 For now, you can get a copy of the library [here](), but I will cover it in more detail in a future article.

-### Grid
+### Set up grid

 First lets create a (*i*, *j*, *2*) array `grid` such that each [*i*, *j*] node holds
 the (*x<sub>i</sub>*, *y<sub>j</sub>*) Cartesian coordinates of that node.
 It is set up using the (*x<sub>0</sub>*, *y<sub>0</sub>*) coordinates of the lower left corner, the cell size and the number of rows and columns.